corda/corda/docs/source/serialization-enum-evolution.rst

 ~~~~~

     #.
 A constant cannot be renamed to match an existing constant, this is enforced through language constraints
     #.
-A constant cannot be renamed to a value that matching any previous name of any other constant
+A constant cannot be renamed to a value that matches any previous name of any other constant

 If either of these covenants are inadvertently broken, a ``NotSerializableException`` will be thrown on detection
 by the serialization engine as soon as they are detected.
 Normally this will be the first time an object doing
-so is serialized but in some circumstances it will be at the point of deserialization.
+so is serialized.
+However, in some circumstances, it could be at the point of deserialization.

 Adding Constants
 ----------------